giis-uniovi/tdrules/README.md

 - `tdrules-store-loader`: Load test data through a REST API or a JDBC connection.
 - `setup`: A folder with the configuration of test database containers to use in your development environment.
 - `net`: A folder with the source of the .NET implementation.

+System tests with full test data generation from the OpenAPI specifications of several SUTs are in a separate repository: [giis-uniovi/tdrules-st-tdg](https://github.com/giis-uniovi/tdrules-st-tdg)

 ```mermaid
 flowchart TD